Overview of the Lean Enterprise Approach to Commerce

 or modifying its customers’ buying–benefiting experience in a way customers deem worthy of remuneration.

-The Purpose Vital Enterprise’s
+of the Purpose Lean Serves That Vital Enterprise’s

 All the guidance on this web site related to implementing Lean